aarontgrogg/NoLoJS/index.md

 ## Resources

 A lot of people have been writing on this topic for quite some time.
-Here are just a few (note, some are a bit dated now, so buyer-beware):
+Here are just a few (note, some are a bit dated by now, so buyer-beware):
 - [You Don't Need JavaScript for That!](https://thoughtbot.com/blog/you-don-t-need-javascript-for-that) by [Cristina Silva](https://cristinasilva.co/) (2016-05)
 - [Less JavaScript](https://adactio.medium.com/less-javascript-70735cb87495) by [Jeremy Keith](http://adactio.com/) (2016-11)
 - [HTML and CSS techniques to reduce your JavaScript](https://calendar.perfplanet.com/2020/html-and-css-techniques-to-reduce-your-javascript/) by [Anthony Ricaud](https://ricaud.me/) (2020-12)